skolakoda/teorija-razvoja-igara/03-osnovne-klase/30-fizicki-predmet.md

 # Fizički predmet

 Fizički predmet contains all information about physics.
-It will store the oblik that the object is represented by, mass data, transformation (position, rotation), brzina, torque, and so on.
+It will store the oblik that the object is represented by, masa data, transformation (position, rotation), brzina, torque, and so on.
 Here is what our body ought to look like:

 ```java
 struct body